Work Programme Menu:

 On the 17th October, 2024 the Irish Banking Culture Board (IBCB) hosted a Behaviour and Culture Conference which focussed on the Central Bank of Ireland’s (CBI) Individual Accountability Framework (IAF) and the progress made by IBCB member banks in its implementation.
 The event included several panel discussions with delegates of national and international regulators from the CBI and Federal Reserve Bank of New York, leading academics, and representatives from across IBCB’s member banks who have overseen IAF implementation.

 In addition to showcasing how Irish retail banks implemented the IAF to enhance existing governance procedures and provide clarity to role-holders, the event was an opportunity for IBCB member banks to share lessons learned and high-level best practice with other financial sector entities who are working to implement the requirements.
 The outputs from the event include two detailed case studies which examine two of the common conduct standards and a high-level document which outlines the core components involved in implementing the CBI Conduct Standards.
-This project was underpinned by a piece of academic research, the associated publication on which will be made available here in the coming weeks.
+This project was underpinned by a piece of academic research, the associated publication on which will be made available in due course.

 Photo L to R: Derville Rowland, Deputy Governor, Central Bank of Ireland; Jade McDonagh, IBCB Head of Internal Bank Culture and Governance; Mr. Justice John Hedigan, IBCB Chair; Marion Kelly, IBCB, CEO; Professor Mary Condon, Member of the Central Bank of Ireland Commission